monsoonmaelstrom/book2/book2.md

 “Later?”

 “Yes.
 Later.
-If it so happens that I’m threatening to kill you,” I tell him as I turn and head back toward Liam, not waiting to hear his response or see his expression.
+If it so happens I’m threatening to kill you,” I tell him as I turn and head back toward Liam, not waiting to hear his response or see his expression.

 “Food!”
 I hear Alex call from the entry.